fah290944/Test-Connect/README.md

 # Frontend

 Run `npm run dev` for a dev server.
-Navigate to `http://localhost:5173/`, and will go to path http://localhost:4200/login
+Navigate to `http://localhost:5173/`

 # Backend
 Run `npm run dev` for a dev server.
-Navigate to `http://localhost:3000`,
+Navigate to `http://localhost:3000`

 # Database mySQL
 import form user.sql in backend folder